marcrdavis/ArduinoTITO-PlayerTracking/README.md

   Build 20210111 Updates

-  - Adds 2 retries to TITO operations to improve responsiveness and relaibility
+  - Adds 2 retries to TITO operations to improve responsiveness and reliability

   Build 20210107 Updates